Camp Ajo |

 (1775 - 1780, 1878), Fairbank

-The Spanish had a presence at the Indian village here in 1772 before the adobe fort, Presidio de Santa Cruz de Quíburi, was built.
+The Spanish had a presence at the nearby Indian village in 1772 before the adobe fort, Presidio de Santa Cruz de Terrenate, was built.
 Also called Fort Gaybanoptea.
-Having transferred from the Presidio de Terrenate in Sonora, the post lasted five years, but they did not finally give up the area until 1789, due to constant troubles with the Apaches.
-Some ruins remain.
+Having transferred from the Presidio de Terrenate in Sonora, Mexico, the post lasted five years, then transferred to Las Nutrias, Mexico.
+The Spanish did not finally give up the area until 1789, due to constant troubles with the Apaches.
+Some ruins remain, with informational signs, located on a 1.2 mile hike from the parking area.
+Site administered by the Federal Bureau of Land Management.
+See also The Presidio of Santa Cruz de Terrenate from Discover Southeast Arizona || Archaeology at Santa Cruz de Terrenate Presidio by Deni Seymour

 Camp Benson